You are here: Urology Textbook > Urethra > Urethrovaginal fistula

 - Pelvic examination

 - Depending on etiology: biopsy of suspicious lesions, CT or MRI.

 Surgery for distal urethrovaginal fistulas:

-If disturbing voiding symptoms are present, the distal urethra and anterior vaginal wall are incised into the fistula (extented meatotomy).
-This results in a hypospade-like urethra with improved urinary stream.
+If disturbing voiding symptoms are present, the distal urethra and anterior vaginal wall are incised into the fistula (extended meatotomy).
+This results in a hypospadias-like urethra with an improved urinary stream.